by Tracy Johnson

 Put on headphones and listen to an air check, talk show or podcast while trying to read a novel.
-Before long, you’ll realize that either you have no idea what you heard, or you’ll miss what happens for a few pages.
+Either you have no idea what you hear, or you’ll miss what happens for a few pages.

 But wait.
 What about multitasking?
-In our over-communicated society, haven’t we learned to manage multiple activities at the same time?
+Haven’t we learned to manage multiple activities at the same time?

-Assuming most of the audience is doing something else while listening to the radio, all spoken word content on a music station creates a potential problem.
+Assuming most of the audience is doing something else while listening, spoken word content on a music station creates a potential problem.

 What does that mean for radio stations?
 A lot.
-When music is replaced by talk, the brain is stimulated in the same channel as the foreground activity in a battle for attention that only one can win.
+When music is replaced by talk, the brain is stimulated in the same channel as the foreground activity.
+It’s a battle for attention only one can win.

 That causes stress.

 And humans are conditioned to relieve stress.
 So one or the other has to go.
-The individual is faced with a choice.
 They can continue to focus on what they were doing or switch attention to talk.
 They can’t do both.

-To relieve the stress, guess what usually loses?
-It’s easier to change the channel or turn off the radio, because they usually can’t just stop working.
+To relieve the stress, guess what loses?
+It’s easier to change the channel or turn off the radio, because they can’t just stop working.

-The easy programming fix would seem to be to remove what causes the stress: Tell the jocks to shut up.
+The easy programming fix would be to remove what causes stress: Tell the jocks to shut up.

 Sure.
 Seems easy enough.
-But that’s not a great solution, really.
-We can’t remove all of the distractions.
-Before long, spoken word comes on the radio and there’s nothing you can do about it.
-Commercials.
+But that’s not a great solution.
+We can’t remove all distractions.
+Soon enough, spoken word comes on the radio and there’s no way to avoid it: Commercials.

-Furthermore, removing or reducing talk may reduce brain stress, but it makes radio brands ultimately disposable.
-What’s the point of stripping it down to the point that stations are like streaming services, only with commercials?
+Furthermore, removing or reducing talk may reduce brain stress, but it makes radio brands disposable.
+What’s the point of stripping it to the point that stations are basically streaming services with commercials?
 We lose that battle 10 times out of 10.

 There’s a better solution.

-When the microphone turns on, we enter the high risk zone of the break.
-Listeners have to make a choice.
-They can turn their attention to your spoken word content or relieve the stress by turning the station.
+When the microphone turns on, radio stations enter the high risk zone.
+Listeners are forced to choose spoken word content or relieve the stress by turning the station.

-Here’s are three things you can do to win a Top Of Mind Awareness (TOMA) challenge.
+Here are three things to win a Top Of Mind Awareness (TOMA) challenge.

 Most breaks start with an air personality rambling through the basics as fast as they can.
 It’s basically unintelligible to a listener, partly because the talent is rushing and partly because they’re not paying attention.

 It’s just noise.
-They can’t figure out what’s going on enough to give their attention to you, even if they wanted to.
+They can’t figure out what’s going on, even if they are interested.
 Slow down, execute the basics and be creative to make an impact.

-Personalities are in a battle inside each listener’s brain channel for attention.
-Use your weapons to win the battle.
-They don’t really reject talk.
+Personalities are in a battle for attention.
+Use all weapons to win.
+Listeners don’t really reject talk.
 They reject boring.

-If you can’t capture listener attention in the first 7 seconds, you won’t win the battle.
-And when you lose the first seven seconds, it’s almost impossible to get attention later in the break.
+Capture listener attention in the first 7 seconds, or the battle is lost.
+Lose attention in the first seven seconds, and it’s almost impossible to get it back later in the break.

 In that case, the longer you talk, the greater the brain stress.
-And that stress has to be relieved.
+And that stress will be relieved.
 That’s when the audience concludes “All they do is talk.
 It drives me crazy.

 Prepare every break to resonate.
 Make it matter.
 Stop mailing it in, even that first break of the day at 5:35am.

-The answer is to create great content that causes listeners to pay attention.
-How can you get them to relieve that brain stress by ignoring their foreground activity?
+Create great content that causes listeners to pay attention.
+The goal should be to relieve brain stress by causing them to ignore their foreground activity.